-Leading U.S. utility companiesSeveral U.S. electric utilities, including NextEra Energy, Duke Energy, and Southern Company, are among the largest utility companies in the world in terms of market value.
-With power generation, distribution, and storage infrastructure located throughout the United States, Florida-based NextEra Energy was the world’s most valuable electric utility in 2021, with a market value of 158.8 billion U.S. dollars.
+Leading U.S. utility companiesSeveral U.S. electric utilities, including NextEra Energy, Southern Company, and Duke Energy are among the largest utility companies in the world in terms of market value.
+With power generation, distribution, and storage infrastructure located throughout the United States, Florida-based NextEra Energy was the world’s most valuable electric utility in 2023, with a market value of 152.79 billion U.S. dollars.
 Recent years have seen impressive growth in NextEra’s installed renewable energy capacity, as the company pursues significant CO₂ emissions reductions.
-In fact, NextEra Energy is one of the largest producers of renewable energy worldwide.

 A sector in transitionThe reduction in the price of renewables and energy storage, the establishment of carbon regulations, and growing international pressure have helped push the energy transition in the U.S. in recent years.
 Many utilities are now investing heavily in clean energy, proposing steep reductions of emissions and increases in efficiency.
-Some of the leading global utilities in terms of renewable capacity share are now based in the U.S. Electric utilities across the country have also been increasingly introducing smart meters as a means of improving distribution monitoring.
+In fact, renewable electricity generation in the U.S. is expected to more than double in the next decade.
+In 2022, three out of the five largest renewable energy companies worldwide were in the U.S. .

 In light of these emerging trends, utilities have faced rising difficulties in recent years, with new distributed capacities which are forcing companies to upgrade their transmission and distribution grids.
 Combined with an aging existing infrastructure, operating expenses for transmission and distribution of major investor-owned electric utilities have increased continuously over the past decade.